 If you wish to attend rounds, speak to your nurse.
 We can’t predict exactly what time the team will round for each patient.

-University health network is committed to protecting the privacy of each patient and their family.
+University Health Network is committed to protecting the privacy of each patient and their family.
 Keeping patient information confidential is very important to us.
 While you are in the hospital, you may overhear information about another patient.
 We ask you to help us maintain privacy for every family by keeping the information private.
 Don’t share information you have overheard about another patient with anyone, including the other patients.

-Our team is composed of 9 intensivists who collaborate in close relationship with registered nurses, respiratory therapists, physiotherapists, social worker and spiritual care. as well as with other medical and surgical specialties
+Our team is composed of nine intensivists who collaborate in close relationship with registered nurses, respiratory therapists, physiotherapists, social worker and spiritual care, as well as with other medical and surgical specialties.

 Allied Health Professionals

 TORONTO WESTERN HOSPITAL

 The ICU is locate in the Fell Building, on the 2nd floor.
 The closest entrance is off Bathurst Street.

 TWH Floor Map